How to Make Starbucks Copycat Egg Bites In the Oven

 I chose to bake mine but in a steamy environment to keep them super moist.
 If you choose to bake them without a water bath or with water in your oven, they will brown and get chewier and denser.
 If you bake them in a water bath or with a sheet pan with water, like I did, they will be much moister and closer to the sous vide method.

 Pressure Cooker Vs. Oven

 One of my good friends recently made her version of Starbucks copycat egg bites in her Instant Pot and she said they turned out so well.
 I have no doubt they taste just as good as the bacon gruyere egg bites I love from Starbucks.
 But I’ve been on the fence about actually getting an Instant Pot.
 I’m just not confident I’ll use it that much, so I decided to try going the oven steamed route with my egg bites.

 Honestly, I’m so impressed with how mine turned out.
 They are much moister than I expected.
 They do not taste dense or chewy at all.
 No, they aren’t quite as good as Starbucks.
 But.
 They are close.
 And I can make almost a dozen of them for the same price as I pay at Starbucks.
 Also, I love making a dozen of them at a time.
 That way, I can heat them up anytime for a quick and healthy breakfast.

 If you want to try to make these bacon gruyere egg bites, this is the recipe I followed.
 The most important steps are blending up the eggs and other ingredients and also baking them in a steamed environment.
 I’m sure changing up the ingredients is totally an option if you’d like to try these with other meats, cheeses or veggies.
 If you’ve tried to make these egg bites yourself, I’d love to hear which method you tried and what worked for you!

-How to Make Starbucks Copycat Egg Bites
+How to Make Starbucks Egg Bites Recipe

 1 dozen eggs